gastruc/AnySat/README.md

 mkdir logs
 ```

+You can download the pretrained models [here](https://huggingface.co/gastruc/anysat/tree/main) and put it in the .models folder.
+The 2 different models depend on the usage.

 # Usage

-To load the model locally, you can use the following code:
+To load the model locally to extract features, you can use the following code:
 ```python

 from hubconf import AnySat